 Thanksgiving is an ideal time to volunteer and reach out to assist the homeless and hungry in your community—or in the area you're visiting during your November holiday vacation.

-If you happen to be in the Washington, D.C. area this year, there are plenty of charitable organizations that need volunteers to prepare, serve, and clean up holiday meals (as well as perform a variety of other tasks).
-If you're looking to give back this holiday season, there are plenty of ways to get involved and help, but you can also make a donation or participate in fundraising events.
+If you happen to be in the Washington, D.C., area this year, there are plenty of charitable organizations that need volunteers to prepare, serve, and clean up holiday meals, as well as perform a variety of other tasks.
+There are many ways to help if you're looking to give back this holiday season, which include making a donation or participating in fundraising events.

-Each year, Bread For the City organizes Holiday Helpings, a food drive, cash drive, and telethon to provide Thanksgiving meals to low-income families.
+Each year, Bread For the City in D.C. organizes Holiday Helpings, a food drive, a cash drive, and a telethon to provide Thanksgiving meals to low-income families.
 As a volunteer, you can collect canned food and cash donations or help out at the processing facility by loading and unloading trucks of food.
 The organization provides comprehensive services for the needy, including food, clothing, medical care, and legal and social services.

 The international Christian organization known as the Salvation Army—with locations in D.C., Virginia, and Maryland—strives to improve the lives of the needy by providing a holiday meal each Turkey Day known as the Feast of Sharing.
 This free Thanksgiving dinner is usually held at the Walter E. Washington Convention Center in D.C. for almost 5,000 community members, and volunteers are needed to prepare and serve food and clean-up after the meal.
 Additionally, you can donate money or host your own personalized Red Kettle to gather donations from others this holiday season.